JLHerreraCortijo/drc_elections/README.md

  1. **Initial Extraction and Naming**: The script extracts names of cities or constituencies (referred to as villes/circonscriptions) from each year's dataset and assigns them as names to character vectors.
-This unique approach uses the names of these vectors for matching, ensuring that the actual content remains unchanged.
+This approach uses the names of these vectors for matching, ensuring that the actual content remains unchanged.

  2. **Iterative Matching Process**: The matching process involves several iterative